BarisAlbayrakIEEE/lock_free/README.md

 for the details about the hazard pointers.

 ### 2.3.5.
 Progress <a id='sec235'></a>
-Strictly lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).
+Strict lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).

 ### 2.3.6.
 Notes <a id='sec236'></a>
-1. Memory orders are chosen to release data before the visibility of the state transitions and to acquire data after observing the state transitions.
+Memory orders are chosen to release data before the visibility of the state transitions and to acquire data after observing the state transitions.

 ### 2.3.7.
 Cautions <a id='sec237'></a>